ozydingo/pluralzbot/README.md

 * Run `npm install` in install package dependencies.
 * Run `npm run lint` to lint your code.
 * Run `npm run test` to run the test suite.
-  * Beware, it only covers some basic isolated logic.
-The benefit of testing the specific Slack inbound and outbound messages is questionable, and of testing Firestore interactions was more than I cared to take on.
+  * Be warned: the test suite is limited and does not yet cover the Slack and Firestore interactions due to cost/benefit of mocking these features' responses.

 ### Initialize Slack App